rrovetto/Ethics-in-Ontology-Development/README.md

 - To correct misinformation and myths of ontology development and use
 - To increase moral awareness and responsibility in semantic-related communities
 - To increase user awareness of the semantics and underlying viewpoints within ontologies they (users) may use
 - To ensure fairness, equal opportunity among ontologies in the community.
-To prevent monopolzation by any single ontology and other unethical practices.

 ## Rights
 © 2017-2020, Robert John Rovetto.